Alter Littera - New Letters of Old

 Note

-In the second and fourth sample images above, drop caps come from the Oldtype "Gótico Cervantes" Font (under development); header caps come from the Initials "Gothic A" Font (under development).
+In the fourth and sixth sample images above, drop caps come from the Oldtype "Gótico Cervantes" Font (under development); header caps come from the Initials "Gothic A" Font (under development).

 ____________